 - Nitrogen-actuated block valves provide emergency isolation capabilities and will function even if an earthquake disrupts the system’s electrical power

 - An additional 20 check valves limit backflow in case of a line break

 - A 20-inch pipeline is designed to flex in an earthquake

 - The system checks the line four times per second, relaying information to a control center staffed around the clock

 To address challenges posed by the varied terrain, the project was divided into segments based on land type and construction challenges.
-REI used GIS mapping and GPS systems to keep the pipeline true to its proposed route.
+Tetra Tech used GIS mapping and GPS systems to keep the pipeline true to its proposed route.

 The project employed horizontal directional drilling at 10 crossings that passed under active landslides and busy urban highways, making construction possible in areas where traditional methods could not be implemented.